Practicum-3rd-sem/medicine-list/readme.txt

-This is to-do medicin list for dashboard.
+This is to-do medicine list for dashboard.